 Is your region switch savy?

-A recent survey by Which? has highlighted which regions are most likely to have switched energy supplier.
+A survey carried out in 2017 by Which highlighted which regions are most likely to have switched energy supplier.
 People in Yorkshire and North West England are more likely to have switched energy supplier where as people in North Scotland were the least likely to have switched with 30% saying they stuck with the same energy firm and never made the switch.

 The table below shows the percentage of customers who have never switched energy supplier in each region.
 Have a look where your region came in the table below.